Speech and Language Therapy: Expert Care & Support

 State-of-the-Art Speech & Language Therapy Hospital

-Carrus Rehabilitation Hospital is a physician-owned facility located in Sherman, Texas.
+Carrus Rehabilitation Hospital is a facility located in Sherman, Texas.
 The hospital’s state-of-the-art in-patient rehabilitation services meets the complex healthcare needs of patients who require acute rehabilitative care.
 Carrus’ resources include a long-term acute care rehabilitation hospital for critically ill patients with complex healthcare needs, a full range of physical therapy and occupational therapy equipment, a special procedures area that provides CT scans, sleep studies and IV infusions, as well as four beautifully decorated courtyards for our patients’ enjoyment.
 Carrus Rehabilitation Hospital is licensed by the State of Texas and the Texas Department of Health and Human Services, and is an approved provider for Medicare.

 Carrus Specialty Hospital serves Sherman, Durant, Denison, Gainesville, Denton, McKinney, Plano, Bonham, Lewisville, Carrollton, Fort Worth, Dallas, Oklahoma City and beyond.